What is the problem? Supporting all stakeholders to take advantage of the transition to digital cinema

 What will the Commission do?

-The Commission will issue a proposal for a Council Recommendation on digital film, having Article 167 (Culture) of the TFEU as legal basis.
+In 2014, the Commission will issue a proposal for a Council Recommendation on digital film, having Article 167 (Culture) of the TFEU as legal basis.
 This will initiate a dynamic and transparent process of bi-annual Member States' reporting and Commission assessment of progress.
-Exchanges of best practices will continue in the Digital Cinema and in the Film Heritage Expert Groups
+Exchanges of best practices related to Film Heritage will continue in the Film Heritage Expert Group.